-Given this, I have considered the impact of investment volatility on the financial position for the current Defined Benefit Scheme members only (i.e. current active and deferred members only) using a "high return" and a "low return" scenario based on the current investment strategy.
+I have considered the impact of investment volatility on the financial position for the current Defined Benefit Scheme members (i.e. current active and deferred members only) and Lifetime Pension Scheme members not covered by the Challenger Life annuity policy using a "high return" and a "low return" scenario based on the current investment strategy.

-I have prepared the "low return" and "high return" scenarios for the Defined Benefit Scheme and derived the returns under both scenarios from assumptions about the likely risk attached to the Fund's defined benefit investment strategy.
+I have prepared the "low return" and "high return" scenarios and derived the returns under both scenarios from assumptions about the likely risk attached to the Fund's defined benefit investment strategy.

-Using the investment return model and assumptions adopted, there is approximately a 10% chance of the Defined Benefit Scheme's cumulative investment return being less than the "low return" scenario over the next 10 years.
-Similarly, there is approximately only a 10% chance of the Defined Benefit Scheme's cumulative investment return being greater than the "high return" scenario over the next 10 years.
+Using the investment return model and assumptions adopted, there is approximately a 10% chance of the Fund's cumulative investment return being less than the "low return" scenario.
+Similarly, there is approximately only a 10% chance of the Fund's cumulative investment return being greater than the "high return" scenario.
 The "low return" scenario and the "high return" scenario are illustrations only, and show what may occur under assumed future experiences that differ from the baseline assumptions.
 These scenarios do not constitute upper or lower bounds and the actual future coverage of Vested Benefits may differ significantly from the range shown above, depending on actual future experience.

-The cumulative investment return on Defined Benefit Scheme assets to 30 June 2028 under the "low return" and "high return" scenarios are 2.4% and 4.3% per annum respectively (2.1% and 6.1% per annum respectively on assets supporting future pension liabilities in respect of current active and deferred members).
-The extent of variation allowed for in these projections reflects the Defined Benefit Scheme's asset mix and Mercer's views on potential variability in investment results in various investment sectors.
+The investment return on Defined Benefit Scheme assets under the "low return" and "high return" scenarios are 2.4% and 4.4% per annum respectively (2.2% and 6.2% per annum respectively on assets supporting pension liabilities not covered by the Challenger Life annuity policy).
+The extent of variation allowed for in these projections reflects the Fund's asset mix and Mercer's views on potential variability in investment results in various investment sectors.

-Based on fluctuations in investment returns only, and assuming other experience is in line with the assumptions adopted for this investigation, there is approximately an 80% chance that the coverage of assets over Vested Benefits at 30 June 2028 for the Defined Benefit Scheme will fall in the range from 134% to 154%.
+Based on fluctuations in investment returns only, and assuming other experience is in line with the assumptions adopted for this investigation, there is approximately an 80% chance that the coverage of assets over Vested Benefits at 30 June 2029 for the Fund will fall in the range from 150% to 174%.